Xpost2000/SomethingToCryAbout2/README.md

 - Improved loading performance ( all assests preloaded and used when needed ).
 - Better graphics ( using some OpenGL things like Framebuffers to create some nice post processing effects)
 ### You said it's pretty much complete.
 How much is missing?
+Ok...
+Maybe I should be more specific.
+The gameplay aspect is complete.
+Content wise it's probably drier than most deserts right now.
  - 2 / 5 levels (planned to add later on).
- - A main menu ( Again I plan to add pretty soon ).
+ ~~- A main menu ( Again I plan to add pretty soon ).~~
  - Sound ( This is probably the last thing I'll ever do. )

 I made this sequel to (hopefully) learn to make better video games.